standardgalactic/zet/activities.md

 Concurrently with the Processor Verification project, I work on improving and extending how ARM specifies its processor architecture.

-Can we make the specification more precise without reducing readability?
+- Can we make the specification more precise without reducing readability?
-Can we automatically generate some of the objects currently manually derived from the specification?
+- Can we automatically generate some of the objects currently manually derived from the specification?
-Can we detect omissions/errors in the specification?
+- Can we detect omissions/errors in the specification?

-(This is an outshoot of the concurrent vector processing project.
+(This is an offshoot of the concurrent vector processing project.
 We got tired of having to update compilers, assemblers, simulators, etc. each time we tried out a new instruction.)

-As a result of this work, the specification is executable instead of just being a static document.
+As a result of this work, the specification is executable instead of just being a static document and we generate parts of simulators, assemblers, disassemblers, etc. from the specification.
 It is now standard practice for new architecture extensions to be tested as they are being designed and for specifications to undergo regression testing during maintenance.

-2 architecture specifications mechanised, 1 tool tech transferred.
+2 architecture specifications mechanised, 2 major architecture extensions mechanised, 1 tool tech transferred.

 ### Vector Processing